stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 ```
 ````

-Plus I can add custom function which can format output, for example:

-- `dv_link(text, url)` would output markdown link `[text](url)`
+Additionally, I can add a custom function to format output.
+For example, `dv_link(text, url)` would output a Markdown link: `[text](url)`.

 ### Implementation

-This will be remark plugin.
-It will find all code blocks ("fence blocks") with language "dataview", will take content as query, execute query using BrainDB, transform result to MDAST and replace given code block.
-So result can be post-processed by other remark/rehype plugins.
+This will be a Remark plugin.
+It will find all code blocks (or “fence blocks”) with the language “dataview,” treat the content as a query, execute the query using BrainDB, transform the result into MDAST, and replace the original code block.
+This way, the result can be post-processed by other Remark/Rehype plugins.

-In order to implement custom functions, I would use SQL parser which will remove custom function from SQL before it is executed.
-But those functions would be used to format resulting data before transforming it into MDAST.
+To implement custom functions, I would use an SQL parser to remove custom functions from the SQL before executing it.
+These functions would then be used to format the resulting data before transforming it into MDAST.

 ```mermaid
 flowchart LR